Jegarde/RecNet-Login/README.md

 # RecNet-Login
-This is a Python package, that allows you to acquire your [RecNet](https://rec.net/) bearer token with your account credentials!
+This is a Python package, that allows you to acquire your [RecNet](https://rec.net/) bearer token and more with your account credentials!

 # Installation
 Done via git: